ZeroEntropy Search API: how do I ingest PDFs and turn on OCR for scanned documents, and what are the OCR page limits?

 Frequently Asked Questions

-How do I ingest PDFs into the ZeroEntropy Search API?
+How does PDF ingestion work with the ZeroEntropy Search API?

-Short Answer: You ingest PDFs by sending them to the Search API’s ingestion endpoint (or SDK helper) with your API key; ZeroEntropy handles parsing, chunking, and indexing for hybrid retrieval and reranking.
+Short Answer: You send PDFs directly to the Search API’s ingestion endpoint, and ZeroEntropy handles parsing, chunking, and indexing for hybrid retrieval and reranking.

 Expanded Explanation: